Receive your firearms without any hassle at our secure location in Texas.

 INBOUND FFL STORAGE POLICY 1.
 All inbound FFL transfers to Texas Gun Experience are expected to be picked up within 30 days, unless express arrangements are made in writing via this e-mail.
 2. All inbound FFL transfers that have not been picked up within 30 days will be subject to a storage fee of $20 per serialized item, per month or any part of a month thereafter.
 3. Any FFL transfers that have not been picked up within 90 days will become the property of Texas Gun Experience, and may be subject to being sold to cover storage and other expenses, without compensation to the transferee.
-This policy is effective September 15th, 2021 and applies to all requested/received after this date.
 NOTE: While this policy does NOT apply to NFA transfer items during the waiting period while pending tax stamp approval by the ATF, it DOES apply to inbound NFA items if the process has NOT been started (IE. NFA transfer fee paid & tax stamp purchased).

-The changeing of possession of a firearm from an FFL to another FFL or a person/customer (non-FFL) is called a Firearm Transfer.
+The change of possession of a firearm from an FFL to another FFL or a person/customer (non-FFL) is called a Firearm Transfer.
 The person or entity receiving the gun is the Transferee.

 Any changing of possession of any item is transferring the item, however, the term “transfer,” when used with firearms, almost always means processing the gun through a licensed FFL dealer to a transferee as part of a firearm transaction.